Castelvill/SandstormBox/docs/instructions.md

 **Description**

-    Start a new scope that will be executed only if the previous if and else-if conditions returned false.
-Each else statement scope must be closed with an "end_if" instruction.
+    Start a new scope that will be executed only if the previous if and else_if conditions were evaluated to false.
+Each else statement scope must be closed with an "end" instruction.

-## end_if

-**Syntax**

-end_if

-**Description**

-    Close the instruction scope for an if, else-if or else statement.

 ## while